fsspec/filesystem_spec/docs/source/api.rst

 - `wandbfsspec`_ to access Weights & Biases (experimental)
 - `webdav4`_ for WebDAV, with protocol "webdav://" or "dav://"
 - `xrootd`_ for xrootd, with protocol "root://"
+- `msgraphfs`_ for Microsoft storage (ie Sharepoint) using the drive API through Microsoft Graph, with protocol "msgd://"

 .. _abfs: https://github.com/dask/adlfs
 .. _adl: https://github.com/dask/adlfs